 Project Rules & Context

-Customize how GRID interacts with your project using simple configuration files. define AI behavior, architectual context, and exclusion rules.
+Customize how GRID interacts with your project using configuration files in your project root.
+Define AI behavior, architectural context, and which files to exclude from AI analysis.

 System prompts and behavioral instructions for the AI assistant.